Boardwalk Empire

-Boardwalk Empire is an American period crime drama television series created by Terence Winter and broadcast on the premium cable channel HBO.
-The series is set chiefly in Atlantic City, New Jersey, during the Prohibition era of the 1920s and stars Steve Buscemi as Nucky Thompson.
+Boardwalk Empire is an American period crime drama television series created by Terence Winter for the premium cable channel HBO.
+The series is set chiefly in Atlantic City, New Jersey, during the Prohibition era of the 1920s.
+The series stars Steve Buscemi as Nucky Thompson.
 Winter, a Primetime Emmy Award-winning screenwriter and producer, created the show, inspired by Nelson Johnson's 2002 non-fiction book Boardwalk Empire: The Birth, High Times, and Corruption of Atlantic City, about the historical criminal kingpin Enoch L. Johnson.

 The pilot episode was directed by Martin Scorsese and produced at a cost of $18 million.
 On September 1, 2009, HBO picked up the series for an additional 11 episodes.
 The series premiered on September 19, 2010, and its five-season run of 56 episodes ended on October 26, 2014.

-Boardwalk Empire received widespread critical acclaim, particularly for its visual style and basis on historical figures, as well as for Buscemi's lead performance.
+Boardwalk Empire received widespread critical acclaim throughout its run, particularly for its visual style and basis on historical figures, as well as for Buscemi's lead performance.
 The series received 57 Primetime Emmy Award nominations, including two for Outstanding Drama Series, winning 20.
 The series also won the Golden Globe Award for Best Television Series – Drama in 2011 and two Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Drama Series in 2011 and 2012.

 Series overview

 Boardwalk Empire is a period drama focusing on Enoch "Nucky" Thompson (based on the historical Enoch L. Johnson), a political figure who rises to prominence and controls Atlantic City, New Jersey, during the Prohibition period of the 1920s and 1930s.
 Nucky interacts with historical characters in both his personal and political life, including mobsters, politicians, government agents, and the common folk who look up to him.
 The federal government also takes an interest in the bootlegging and other illegal activities in the area, sending agents to investigate possible mob connections as well as Nucky's lifestyle—expensive and lavish for a county political figure.
-The final season jumps ahead seven years, to 1931, as Prohibition nears its end.
+The final season jumps ahead seven years to 1931 as Prohibition nears its end.